-Resident Year: Name: Completio on Checklist: expected to have earned an assessment of "Achieved for Residency" for ≥ 80% the required e residency program, no objectives can have a final assessment of "Needs Improvement" % of objectives achieved: Co ins uncil Meeting esearch or quality improvement project (QIP) and presentation of results at the Vizient Pharmacy Poster Session held in conjunction with the ASHP Midyear Clinical Meeting, to the appropriate nmittee, platform presentation at the regional residency conference, and final report submitted tyle Project finalized and presented at on Project manuscripts submitted and deemed final by primary project preceptor: (signature of primary project preceptor OR email from preceptor to RPD verifying manuscript submission) n electronic notebook to the program director (at the conclusion of the program) that includes all des, posters, data collection forms, proposals, IRB documents, & manuscripts Validated by RPD or Coordinator • sign off of all evaluations, self-evaluations, and preceptor and learning experience evaluations ated and longitudinal experiences in PharmAcademic Validated by RPD or Coordinator 5.
-Pro ovision of 416 hours of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule Validated by Administrative Assistant/Staff Ready/Scheduling Task Force 6.
-Co mpletion of 5 required rotations and 4 elective rotations Validated by RPD or Coordinator 7.
-Co mpletion of o ne ACPE accredited continuing education seminar П Validated by RPD or Coordinator
+- Project manuscripts submitted and deemed final by primary project preceptor: \\\\\\\ (signature of primary project preceptor OR email from preceptor to RPD verifying manuscript submission) - 3.
+Submission of an electronic notebook to the program director (at the conclusion of the program) that includes all presentation slides, posters, data collection forms, proposals, IRB documents, & manuscripts - □ Validated by RPD or Coordinator - 4.
+Completion and sign off of all evaluations, self-evaluations, and preceptor and learning experience evaluations for all concentrated and longitudinal experiences in PharmAcademic - □ Validated by RPD or Coordinator - 5.
+Provision of 416 hours of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule - □ Validated by Administrative Assistant/Staff Ready/Scheduling Task Force - 6.
+Completion of 5 required rotations and 4 elective rotations - □ Validated by RPD or Coordinator - 7.
+Completion of one ACPE accredited continuing education seminar - □ Validated by RPD or Coordinator

-8. Completion of t wo journal club presentations for pharmacists an d four procentations linearyises to modical staff

-• allied health professionals d four presentations/inservices to medical staff,

-Validated by RPD or Coordinator

-9. Completion of a a medication-use evaluation

-Validated by RPD or Coordinator

-10. • a drug class review, monograph, treatment guidel line, or protocol

-Validated by RPD or Coordinator

-11. Documentation of all leave time in the residency leave database

-Validated by RPD or Coordinator
+- 8. Completion of two journal club presentations for pharmacists and four presentations/inservices to medical staff, nursing staff, or allied health professionals - □ Validated by RPD or Coordinator - 9.
+Completion of a medication-use evaluation - □ Validated by RPD or Coordinator - 10.
+Preparation of a drug class review, monograph, treatment guideline, or protocol - □ Validated by RPD or Coordinator - 11.
+Documentation of all leave time in the residency leave database

 12. Documentation of all duty hours in New Innovations

-Validated by RPD or Coordinator

-Signatu ure of Resident: Date:
+Signature of Resident: Date:

-Signatu ure of RPD: · Date:
+Signature of RPD: Date:

-Signati ire of Coordinat or: Date:
+Signature of Coordinator: Date: